HanHanCoding/MUTracking-ActiveSensing/README.md

 Notice, that since the moving trajectory of the UEs is randomly generated, there is no guarantee that the visualizations can be reproduced the same.

 ## Questions
-If you have any questions, please feel free to reach me at: johnny.han@mail.utoronto.ca
+If you have any questions, please feel free to reach me at: h.han.working@gmail.com